packet-guardian/packet-guardian/README.md

 Packet Guardian is an easy to use captive portal for wired or wireless networks.
 It works in conjunction with a local DNS server and integrated DHCP server to redirect clients to a registration page where they can log in or register as a guest to gain access to a network.
 The configuration provides a lot of customization to fit any environment.

+The source code for the DHCP server has been separated and moved to its own repository.
+You can find the project [here](https://github.com/usi-lfkeitel/pg-dhcp).